 Automate Your Account

-e-Services allow you to easily manage your accounts.
+Digital Banking Tools allow you to easily manage your accounts.
 Sitting up direct deposit with your employer means your paycheck is electronically put into your account.
 You can even set up an automatic savings plan by directing part of your paycheck to a savings account and the rest to checking. (“Pay Yourself First.”)

 Avoid Unnecessary Fees